bsv-blockchain/gitbook-poc-solutions/README.md

-# POC Solutions Hub
+# Demo Solutions Hub

 Welcome to our centralized repository for Proof of Concept (POC) solutions.
 This space provides structured documentation for both business stakeholders and technical teams.

 ## Purpose

-This hub serves as a single source of truth for all POC solutions, offering:
+This hub serves as a single source of truth for all Demo solutions, offering:
 - **Business-focused documentation** for managers and decision-makers
 - **Technical documentation** for developers and implementers
 - **Standardized templates** for consistent documentation